sunnyday90210/my-first-pull-request-tutorial/README.md

   - Go to your repo where you fork the project.
   - Hit the clone button on your forked repo and copy the link.
   - On your (terminal) or (command prompt), type "git clone (put the link here)".
-  - In the index file, look for the <ol class=”fistRepo” tag.
-Then insert a 'li' tag with your link to your profile save the changes.
+  - In the index file, look for the <li class="list-group-item">Name goes here</li> tag.
+Then insert or change an 'li' tag with your link to your profile save the changes.
   - Afterward, on your (terminal) or (command prompt), type "git add index.html"; then 'git commit -m "type a message".
 (Example “added my profile to index”).
   - Now Push the commit.
 Type ("git push origin master").
   - Go back to the your repo.